Just Eat App

 The main business objectives included:

-- Creating a new interface that could integrate features popular with users of other platforms, helping Just Eat to be more competitive – features like order tracking, estimated order times in our restaurant listings, better item search and restaurant filtering
+- Creating a new interface that could integrate features popular with users of other newly acquired platforms, helping Just Eat to be more competitive – features like order tracking, estimated order times in our restaurant listings, better item search and restaurant filtering

 - Working in a more collaborative, squad manner to increase pace and ensure user research validation was done for every feature to help minimise risk and overall cost

-Try to maintain the AA accessibility compliant UI as much as possible as Just Eat had a higher percentage of users with accessibility needs – many people who were housebound or had mobility issues and considered home meal delivery very useful
+- Try to maintain the WCAG AA accessibility compliant UI as much as possible as Just Eat had a higher percentage of users with accessibility needs – many people who were housebound or had mobility issues and considered home meal delivery very useful

-Ensure we considered the impact of language and currency localisation in how the UI was designed, especially in relation to CTAs and text wrapping
+- Ensure we considered the impact of language and currency localisation in how the UI was designed, especially in relation to CTAs and text wrapping

 THE SET UP